-determination to prevent a recurrence of a catastrophe that came to light in the early 1960s, when it was concluded that the birth of thousands of babies with limb deformities was as a result of their mothers having taken a new sedative drug, thalidomide, during pregnancy.
-This proved to be a cathartic event as it exposed the limitations in the regulatory measures that existed at the time, and prompted new legislative measures in many jurisdictions worldwide.
+The human medicines directive replaced an original directive and its amendments that dated back to 1965 (65/65/EEC).
+This original directive was prompted by a determination to prevent a recurrence of a catastrophe that came to light in the early 1960s, when it was concluded that the birth of thousands of babies with limb deformities was as a result of their mothers having taken a new sedative drug, Thalidomide, during pregnancy.
+This proved to be a cathartic event as it exposed the limitations in the regulatory measures that existed at the time and prompted new legislative measures in many jurisdictions worldwide.
 The main purpose of the directive introduced in 1965 was to set standards for drug authorisation that should be applied across all member states.
-The Veterinary Medicines Directive replaced a similar set of directives dating back to 1981.
-Both directives are similar in structure, with articles grouped under various titles, as shown in Table 1.1.
-The directives also contain large Annexes that set out the detailed requirements pertaining to the approval of drugs in the EU.
-A number of amending directives and regulations have already been issued that update the articles and annexes for technical progress (see Table 1.2).
+The overall structure of the directive, with articles grouped under various Titles, is shown in Table 1.1.
+The directive also contains a large Annex that sets out the detailed requirements pertaining to the approval of human medicines in the EU.
+A number of amending directives and regulations have been issued that update the articles and annex for technical progress.
+A selection of the more significant updates is shown in Table 1.2.